Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Moreover, it is possible to select from four different gearshift programs adapted to operating conditions.
 The transmission state is continuously monitored by patented software to prevent transmission overhauls and, interestingly, comprehensive operational data is recorded for later vehicle design optimization as well as maintenance and repair.

-Like most automatic transmissions, the DIWA transmission is hydraulically operated and this is where Siemens PLM Software stepped into the picture.
+Like most automatic transmissions, the DIWA transmission is hydraulically operated and this is where Siemens Digital Industries Software stepped into the picture.
 In 2005, Voith Turbo requested a hydraulic valve case study to improve the hydraulic valve behavior in terms of stability and functionality.
 The company wanted to analyze its systematic processes and understand the test results.
 It was also interested in introducing a systematic development process for mechatronic products as well as parameter variation studies and other enhanced solutions.

 “Using 1D multi-domain system simulation is particularly valuable since the dynamic behavior of such systems is hard to predict and every single subsystem needs to be taken into account,” says Bernhard Höfig of Voith Turbo’s mechatronics and simulation department.